zcaicaros/L2D/README.md

 # Learning to Dispatch for Job Shop Scheduling via Deep Reinforcement Learning

-## This is a temporary README.md, will update soon.

 This repository is the official PyTorch implementation of the algorithms in the following paper: